LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 - Request that the Game Master place your token and set up your token’s vision.

 ## Step #20.
+### Talk to the Game Master.

+Set up a time to call and together establish 5 unique story hooks.

+## Step #21.
 ### Other random things.

 Below are other random hopefully helpful things.